UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 mkdir -p ~/.UAz_ood
 touch ~/.UAz_ood/rstudio.sh
 ```
 Next, open `rstudio.sh` in your favorite text editor.
-If you are not familiar with command line text editors, a beginner-friendly tool is nano.
+One option is to use the command line text editor nano.
+If you have not used a command line text editor, see [this page](../../../support_and_training/cheat_sheet/#command-line-text-editors) for details.
 For example:

 ```bash
 nano ~/.UAz_ood/rstudio.sh